Scientific Articles

 Books and Chapters

-• Kragel, P. A., Sander, D. & LaBar, K. S. (in press).
+• Kragel, P. A., Sander, D., & LaBar, K. S. (in press).
 How can brain data be used to arbitrate among emotion theories?
-In A. Scarantino (Ed.), The Routledge Handbook of emotion theory.
-Routledge University Press.
+In A. Scarantino (Ed.), Emotion theory: The Routledge comprehensive guide.
+Routledge.

 2022